LHMak/hangman/README.md

 This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.

 I am undertaking this project as part of my journey studying with AiCore.
 With this, I aim to gain more experience coding in Python and using Github for version control.
-I intend to update this README after hitting each milestone of the project
+I intend to update this README after hitting each milestone of the project.

+Of note, some things I have learnt are:
+- Creating a new class and initialising its attributes.
+- Defining class methods and calling them both inside and outside the class.
+- General research and debugging issues.
+- Committing, pulling and pushing changes to a remote repo.
+- Writing a README and the meaning of an MIT license.

 ## Installation instructions
 No installation is required for this project.
 Just run 'milestone_5.py'